mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 CCCODE

 When requesting a new access token, you will also receive a new refresh token and identity token.
 The lifetime of a refresh token is defined (again) on the server.
-The default of Identity Server is XXX days.
+The default of Identity Server is 30 days.
 So if the user uses the app regularly no login is required.
 However should your app not receive the love it deserves the user may be confronted every time with a login mask.

 ## Storing tokens